-There are different facets to Feed.
-An important aspect of Feed is feedback.
+An important aspect of the feed concept is regularly working closely together and providing feedback.
 Continually communicating with your employees about how they are doing (and not just the wrong stuff) gives them a sense of direction for where you think they should be going.
 It also lets them know that you pay attention and value their work.
 Beyond feedback is also training.
 Managers need to be aware of the required training that someone needs to do their job.
 If they are managing your databases and have zero database knowledge that is an issue.
 But employees need more than just required training.
 They need something that stimulates them.
 Leaders ensure that employees grow beyond what their role defines them as.
 If they want to take Underwater Basket Weaving, well encourage it.
 It may not always benefit the company, but if it benefits the employee it usually has a way of having positive returns for everyone.

 Last, and certainly not least, is Weed.
 No one likes to be the bad guy.
 Firing people is tough - but getting rid of people with bad behaviors or repeatedly poor results is part of our duty as managers and executives.
 Have you tried to make them better?
 Maybe they were just in the wrong position or didn’t have the right training.
 Or worse, they just weren’t a good fit for the company.
 If someone has bad behavior it can be very difficult to remedy.
 If someone is lacking experience, then it just takes training and mentorship.
 9 times out of 10, the experience can be fixed.
 9 times out of 10 it is just better for everyone to part ways with behavioral issues.